Life Span: 25-30 years

 Thery can run fast in short bursts when moving through the forests or escaping predators.

 All species of tapir have extremely unique feet, with four toes on the front feet and three on the hind feet.
 They also have large, protruding rumps, stubby tails, oval ears and long trunk-like noses, called proboscis.
 This structure is extremely flexible and can move in all directions.
 This prehensile appendage allows them to reach foliage that would otherwise be out of their reach.

-Malayan Tapir have poor eyesight, which is more than made up for with their excellent sense of hearing and smell.
+Proboscis: Tapirs have a short trunk, or proboscis, which provides them with an excellent sense of smell and the ability to pull leaves into their mouths.
+Malayan Tapirs have poor eyesight, which is more than made up for with their such excellent sense of hearing and smell.